whitlockjc/m8-js/docs/API.md

 <a name="module_m8-js/lib/types.M8FileWriter+writeStr"></a>

 #### m8FileWriter.writeStr(theString, padTo, value)
-Write the string to the file's buffer and pad the end with empty values when necessar.
+Write the string to the file's content and pad the end with empty values when necessar.

 **Kind**: instance method of [<code>M8FileWriter</code>](#module_m8-js/lib/types.M8FileWriter)